realtyem/synapse-workers/README.md

  exporting Redis metrics to the built-in Prometheus service.
 SYNAPSE_METRICS is required.
 * *SYNAPSE_ENABLE_POSTGRES_METRIC_EXPORT*: If you are using a Postgresql Database, it can grab metrics from it as well.
 SYNAPSE_METRICS is required.
+### Prometheus specifics
+* *PROMETHEUS_INSTANCE_NAME*: Defaults to "Synapse".
+Use this to customize what name you wish for this instance to carry in Prometheus.
+A server name is appropriate here
 * *PROMETHEUS_REMOTE_WRITE_HTTP_URL*: No default.
 If set to an external timescale database, will add the correct `remote_write` block into the prometheus configuration.
 Use for things like [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics)).
 See